 - Financial Responsibility Agreement: All students must agree to the terms of the University Financial Responsibility Statement.
 This is completed at a minimum on an annual basis.
 Students are responsible for satisfying all student account obligations by the due date on the student bill.
 Students are expected to satisfy all outstanding obligations to the University before they are permitted to attend classes for a given term.
-If outstanding obligations are not satisfied, courses are dropped after 5 p.m. of the Friday of the first week of classes.
+If outstanding obligations are not satisfied, courses may be dropped after 5 p.m. of the Friday of the first week of classes.

 - Late Payment Fees: The final date for payment of student account balances for University charges is included in the account statement.
 Bills are available on-line through UVAPay only.
 Any student who fails to pay the amount due by the specified payment due date may be subject to a 1.5% late fee assessed on the amount past due.
 The late fee carries a due date separate from the original charge.
 Requests for late fee appeals due to extenuating circumstances must be made in writing to [email protected] and must be received by Student Financial Services by the late fee due date.

 - Failure to Pay University Financial Obligations: If you have an outstanding debt to the University, students may be subject to one or more of the following: